alexispurslane/Bike/README.md

 ## Roadmap
 In the TODO.md file is our roadmap to 1.0.
 It will be updated every major version release.
-Or versioning system is like this: The whole number (the 1 in 1.0) is incremented each major, or breaking version.
+Our versioning system is like this: The whole number (the 1 in 1.0) is incremented each major, or breaking version.
 The decimal point is incremented by five, and normally for big, but not breaking changes, like adding new operators or shorthand syntax.
 The Beta version (indicated by `+b<number>`) is incremented every time a bug is fixed, or a change is being contemplated but I have not fully committed to it.

 ## Development
 ### Setting up your development environment

-    $ ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)" # Brew
+    $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" # get homebrew
     $ sudo mkdir /usr/local/Cellar
     $ sudo chown -R `whoami` /usr/local
     $ brew install ruby gem